bgri/m100LE/README.md

 </details>

-   Note that .CO files cannot be transferred via the builtin TELCOM program.
+   Note that .CO files cannot be transferred via BASIC or the builtin TELCOM program.
 If you do not have a better transfer program, you can download the uncompressed .DO version of the wordlist instead.
    M100LE will automatically use it if the .CO file is missing.
    Optionally, you may use the [CMPRSS](CMPRSS.DO) program to convert WL20XX.DO into WL20XX.CO.